Find answers to all of your questions about BEAR, how to donate, and how to volunteer below. Click here for public documents and information.

 What percentage of my donation goes to the staff’s salary?

-We are proud to say that 90% of all proceeds go directly to programs.
+We are proud to say that over 85% of all proceeds go directly to programs.
 Thanks to our unique public/private partnership salaries and overhead are paid by Harris County and DFPS.

 How can I donate to BEAR?